-The Mai Chau valley is a welcome retreat for travelers who wish to step away from the world and explore the wonders of Vietnam’s sprawling hillsides.
-The magnificent mountains that encompass the emerald valley lie a few hours from Hanoi, making the wilderness wonderland extremely accessible.
+The Mai Chau Valley is a welcome retreat for travelers who wish to step away from the world and explore the wonders of Vietnam’s sprawling hillsides.
+The magnificent mountains that encompass the emerald valley lie a few hours from Hanoi, making the wilderness wonderland accessible.

 Even closer to Hanoi is the wilderness sanctuary of Ninh Binh, with its waterways weaving through the countryside and enticing travelers of all ages with dreamy wooden boat tours of the green hills and azure streams.